IJIJI/WebKontrol/README.md

 You can now access WebKontrol from your browser!
 When connected to a display, it will list its IP Address(es).

 ## Raspberry Pi OS (Desktop)
-The above config still holds for Raspberry Pi OS, but requires a few more steps.
+The above config still works on Raspberry Pi OS but requires a few more steps.
+These steps are tested for Raspberry Pi OS.
+A different OS may still require extra steps.

 First off, to launch the script you may have to do so with a custom chromium location as Puppeteer does not always recognize that automatically.
 Run the script by adding the location.
 You can find that location by running: `which chromium-browser`

 ```bash